DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 4       Orchid  Various Worldwide
 5       Lily    Various Worldwide
 ```
-Now, one can use these parameters inside a job script as follow
+Now, one can use these parameters inside a job script as follows:

 ```bash
 $ cat jobarray.sbatch